Maintain vector indexes

 • NUM_LEAVES_VALUE: the number of partitions to apply to this index.
 Set to any value between 1 to 1048576.
 For more information about how to decide this value, see Tune a ScaNN index.

-If you have enabled automatic maintenance of indexes, then AlloyDB automatically splits partitions when the num_leaves threshold is reached.
+If you have enabled automatic index maintenance, then AlloyDB automatically splits partitions based on heuristics—for example, splitting large outlier partitions that exceed a certain size.
 As the number of partitions grows due to these splits, you should adjust the number of leaves to search to maintain optimal performance.

 To manage the number of leaves to search automatically, use pct_leaves_to_search.
 This parameter lets you specify a percentage of number of partitions to search.
 If you expect your dataset to grow significantly, then start by setting the pct_leaves_to_search value to 1.
 The parameter is disabled by default.